Aidbox Docs

 Create the subscription topic

-Declares which FHIR resource changes trigger the export.
-The destination resource (later step) references this topic by URL.
+Databricks side is done.
+Back to Aidbox.
+The subscription topic declares which FHIR resource changes trigger the export; the destination resource (next step) references this topic by URL.

 POST /fhir/AidboxSubscriptionTopic